LinkedSoftwareDependencies/Components-Generator.js/README.md

 # Components.js Generator

-A tool to generate `.jsonld` component files for [Components.js](https://github.com/LinkedSoftwareDependencies/Components.js) TypeScript classes.
+A tool to generateRunner `.jsonld` component files for [Components.js](https://github.com/LinkedSoftwareDependencies/Components.js) TypeScript classes.

+## Install

+1. Clone this repo
+2. Go to the root of the repo
+3. `npm install -g`

 ## Using the tool

 ### Generating a `.jsonld` file using the CLI tool

 ```
-componentsjs-generator generate
+Usage:
+  componentsjs-generator -p ./ -c MyActor -l info -o ./components/Actor/MyActor.jsonld
+  Options:
-       -p <package>      # The package to look in
+       -p <package>      # The directory of the package to look in
        -c <className>    # The class to generate a component for
-       -l, <level>       # The level for the logger
+       -l <level>        # The level for the logger
        -o <outputPath>   # Write output to a specific file
        --print           # Print to standard output
+       --help            # Show information about this command
 ```

-Using this command you can generate a `.jsonld` file for a specific component.
+Using this command you can generateRunner a `.jsonld` file for a specific component.

 #### Options